aM0NKE/Computational-Musicology/README.md

 Outsider Music,

-In 2000, Irwin Chusid released his book: Songs in the Key of Z
+In 2000, Irwin Chusid released his book: Songs in the Key of Z, a book that explores the field of outsider music by highlighting its most prominent artists.
+Chusid defines outsider music as "crackpot and visionary music, where all trails lead essentially one place: over the edge."
+The book was accompanied by two compilation albums that featured a variety of outsider musicians.
+My corpus will consist of albums from artists that can be found on these compilation albums.

 Corpus:
  -  Life In the USA and Canada, by B.J.
 Snowden